chucknewmanjr/Schema-Compare/README.md

 1. On some later date, run the schema snapshot script on the development database.
 This creates a global temp table.
 Don't close the window or the table will go away.
 1. Run the Schema-Compare.sql script on the development database.
 The first resultset is the comparison results.

-# INSTRUCTIONS - COMPARING DEV TO QA
+# Instructions - Comparing Dev to QA
 Let's say QA is only available through RDP.
 In that case, you might have SSMS running locally for DEV and SSMS running in the remote desktop for QA.

 1. Run the Schema-Compare.sql script on the development database.
 One resultset is returned.
 That's the schema snapshot.